 First Step: Airport to Split Town

-Transfer from the airport to Split town by airport bus, which meets all arrival flights and takes approximately 30 to 40 minutes.
+Transfer from the airport to Split town by the airport bus, which meets all arrival flights and takes approximately 30 to 40 minutes.

-For further information see the Split airport website.
+For further information, see the Split Airport website.

 Second Step: Split Town to Korcula